 There are also numerous different types of conservatory ranging from the Lean-To type to Elizabethan and Victorian styles and each manufacturer may also have a slightly different take on each style but in essence a conservatory is a conservatory and they are all constructed from similar materials and erected in the same manner.

 To these ends, most conservatory blinds are based on size and the area of glass they need to cover.
 Some will span an entire "wall area" whereas the more modern types are made to cover individual panes of glass so that you have the choice as to which panes are covered and which aren’t.
 In respect to this pretty much all styles and types of blind are universal and can be installed in pretty much any conservatory.

-It's also a good point to note that blinds are also available for the roof windows and not just the walls!
+It’s also a good point to note that blinds are also available for roof windows or Velux windows, and not just the walls!

 The main styles of conservatory blind can be summarised as follows:

 Venetian Conservatory Blinds